 by consuming them fresh and raw.
 Slice bell peppers with their crisp texture

-color to salads.
+your culinary manifestations.
 Hot peppers are on the other hand that can be used sparingly

 to add a burst of heat to dishes.